OfqualGovUK/ofqual-recognition-frontend/README.md

 - **`AzureAdB2C:SignUpSignInPolicyForAutomationId`**
     The policy name for the automated Sign up/Sign in flow, this should not be set in production environments.

+- **`AzureAdB2C:RedirectUri`
+    An optional parameter that will override the sign-in redirect URL to the specified value, if specified.
+    This will need to be appended with the correct callback path, ie. `/signin-oidc`

 - **`AzureAdB2C:UseAutomationPolicies`**
     This flag is used in development to determine if the application uses the typical or automated Sign up/Sign in flow.